 Introduction

 The production industry is a highly competitive industry.
 Firms manage their production process closely to reduce cost and variability.
 Queueing theory is one of the aspects associated with system variability and is used for predicting queue lengths and waiting times of jobs through mathematical analysis (Sundarapandian & V., 2009).
 In queueing theory there are several queueing disciplines, sometimes called scheduling methods, consisting of an algorithm which determines the job order processing.
 The difference in queueing disciplines is reflected by the average waiting time of jobs and the variation of that waiting time.
 The choice for a queueing discipline hinges on the important characteristics of a situation (Hall, 1991).

-First Come First Serve (FCFS) is a well-known example of a queueing discipline, however does not fit every situation as will be explained in the example below.

-Picture a rollercoaster ride where there are three queues.
+First Come First Serve (FCFS) is a well-known example of a queueing discipline, however does not fit every situation.
+For example, imagine a rollercoaster ride where there are three queues.
 Queue A is for the regular crowd, queue B for the people with priority passes, and queue C for Very Important People (VIP).
 Here a FCFS discipline would not work since the people in queue B and C, that payed extra, have to wait for everyone person who arrived earlier than them.
-Fairness is an important characteristic in this situation, FCFS does not fit this situation.
+Fairness is an important characteristic in this situation, and FCFS does not fit this situation.

 Another example of a queueing discipline, is strict priority.
 Recurring to the example, giving queue C strict priority will not please the people in queue A and B since they have to wait for the queue with the higher priority to empty.
 Hence, the fairness characteristic is not dealt with sufficiently.
 Nagle (1987), devised a fair queueing (FQ) discipline, which was used in computer networking.
 This resembled the method of Round-robin (RR).
 RR divides the capacity equally over all queues, however in the rollercoaster ride would this be deemed fair by the public?
 Hall (1991), states that for optimal effectiveness a fitting queueing discipline should be devised per situation.
 So is there another method of dividing the capacity of the rollercoaster ride which might be considered fairer?

 In the Talmud a ‘fairness’ rule is described.
 This fairness rule is based on “equal division of the contested sum” p.4 (Aumann, 2002).
 The rule of the Talmud is coined by Aumann (2002) as the “Contested Garment consistent” (CG consistent), referring to the first example of this ruling in the Talmud.
-In modern law, proportional division is prominent in accordance to Aristotle’s Equity Principle.
-In this principle every dollar of debt is treated equal.
+In modern law, proportional division is prominent in accordance to Aristotle’s Equity Principle, under which every dollar of debt is treated equal.
 Both principles can be considered fair but clearly take a different perspective on fairness.
 Aristotle’s Equity Principle is in essence similar to RR.
 The goal of this research is to adapt the CG consistent into a queueing discipline and compare the performance to RR and FCFS queueing discipline, because these are widely known and applied.
 Therefore, this research seeks to answer the following question:

 How can the CG consistent be translated into a queueing discipline and how does it perform in comparison to Round-robin and FCFS?